 U.S. Drug Enforcement Administration

 The AMA receives the Drug Enforcement Administration (DEA) file directly from the DEA.
-All DEA data is received monthly, imported as received and not manipulated in any way.
+All DEA data is received twice per month, imported as received and not manipulated in any way.
 The DEA numbers are processed and matched with AMA Physician Masterfile information to create the AMA DEA cross-reference file, which includes physician name, DEA address, DEA registration/expiration, drug schedule and medical information number.
 The AMA DEA cross-reference file contains active DEA records only.
 The DEA never uses a number more than once, therefore, duplicate DEA numbers should not be found within the AMA DEA cross-reference file.